ZylerR/425GameEngineGame/README.md

-This is the game that I worked on for CS 425, "SPACE RATZ" made in my game engine!
+This is the game that I worked on for CS 425, "SPACE RATZ," made in my game engine!